aswini666/mvp_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+#This README would normally document whatever steps are necessary to get the
+application up and running.

-Things you may want to cover:
+#Things you may want to cover:

-* Ruby version
+* Ruby version :- 2.6.3

-* System dependencies

-* Configuration
+* Rails version :- 6.0.3.2

-* Database creation
+* Database creation :- 'pg'

-* Database initialization
+* Database initialization :-  rake db:create, rake db:migrate, rake db:seed

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Devise for Authentication

-* ...
+* Pundit for Authorization

+* Patients can book appointment.
+When they book appointment an notification will be send  to particular Doctor.

+* Doctors can see the appointment and they can either accept or reject that.

+* Patient can see the status of the appointment.